 You don't have to be soft to be a good coach.
 In fact, to coach well, you're going to have to correct players.
-To be effective when correcting players you must do it at the right time, the right way.
+To be effective when correcting players, you must do it at the right time and the right way.
 Almost all correction should happen in practice.
 In the heat of a game technical skill correction rarely works.
 If you must correct a player during the game wait for a break in the action like a half time period and make brief simple adjustments.
 In most situations it is best to correct players privately unless there are several players who will benefit from hearing the same correction at the same time.
-The Oreo effect can be helpful in correction: put two pieces of praise in between the "cream" of correction.
-For example- "You made a great effort to block out your player to get the rebound.
-If you have your eyes on the basket you will be able to see the ball and get the rebound next time.
-Great job blocking out your defender though!"
-The if-then structure often works better than just telling the player what to do because it gives power to the player.
-Regaining a sense of control of the issue can help them accept the correction and make the necessary change.